Mentors-Outreach/mentors-outreach/index.md

 sections:
   - type: hero_section
     subtitle: >-
-      Join our community of 2K+ members of peers with similar interests.
-Get answers and share your expertise.
+      Join our community of 2K+ members of peers with similar interests and get answers and share your expertise.
     actions:
       - label: Become a member